jsck45/challenge2/README.md

 ## Portfolio

-Create a portfolio with working links to completed projects.
+The aim of this challenge was to create a portfolio page with working links to examples of our work which we can add to as we progress throughout the course.

 ## User Story